Cinema Express

 Cinema Express was an Indian Tamil-language entertainment fortnightly magazine published from Chennai, Tamil Nadu.
 It was a part of The New Indian Express Group, which also publishes Samakalika Malayalam Vaarika weekly as well as Dinamani and Kannada Prabha newspapers.
 The Cinema Express brand is now used for the film industry coverage of The New Indian Express regardless of language.

 Cinema Express also honoured artistic excellence of professionals in the Indian film industry through the Cinema Express Awards.
 The published version was discontinued in February 2016, in favour of an online magazine.

 History

 Cinema Express came out with their first issue on 10 January 1980 and had the last on 16 February 2016.
-The magazine was priced at Rs.15 when publication ceased.
+The magazine was priced at ₹15 when publication ceased.
 Afterwards, The New Indian Express Group used the name Cinema Express for the online magazine that publishes information related to cinema.